Why should someone see a Naturopathic Doctor?

 2. You want personalized support.

--NDs understand there is no one - size - fits - all treatment that works for everybody.
+-NDs understand there is no "one size fits all" treatment that works for everybody.
 After your visit with an ND, you’ll leave the doctor’s office with a plan uniquely tailored to you, your health status, your health goals, and your lifestyle.

 3. You want to treat the root cause of an illness, not just manage the symptoms.